zyx7k/HAI-25-RAG-on-Edge/cpu/README.md

 This project is a high-performance, **brute-force** C++ baseline for k-Nearest Neighbor (k-NN) search.
 It finds the *exact* nearest neighbors for a set of query vectors from a base set by computing all pairwise Euclidean distances.

-This code is highly optimized and serves as a strong CPU baseline for performance metrics.
-It is not an *approximate* (ANN) algorithm.

 ---

 ## Key Optimizations